IBMIntegration/aspera-academy/README.md

 ## Setting Up Email Notification in Faspex

 We will setup Email (SMTP) servers for sending notifications.
 You need to have access to a SMTP server to do this.
 Otherwise, you can make use of Gmail.
-Refer to the section on “Using Gmail as SMTP server”.
+Refer to [Using Gmail as SMTP server](#using-gmail-as-smtp-server) on how to obtain details about Gmail.

 Login to the Faspex5 Admin page.
 Go to Configuration -> Email Configuration.
 Enter the details.
 The screenshot shows an example of using Gmail.
 You can use your own SMTP server.